 When it comes to your ideal retirement lifestyle, I like to cover five key ingredients in this framework.
 Within each of the categories below, rate your energy level from 1-5, 1 being completely depleted and 5 being very fulfilled and energized.

 Once you assess your energy level in these five compartments of your life, you’ll have a better understanding of where to focus your attention.
 You’ll also be able to see very explicitly which part of your life gives you the most energy and which parts of your life drain you.

 There are a few ways to go about defining your values.
-One way is to comb through a list of key core values (available in this Retirement Lifestyle Assessment) and to circle 10 of them, then whittle the most important values down to your top 5.
+One way is to comb through a list of key core values and to circle 10 of them, then whittle the most important values down to your top 5.

 Another way to do it is to answer some core value questions, like these:

 From there, you can isolate your top 5 core values.